(Looking for information on new guns the 2017 SHOT Show? Click here for our coverage.)

 Someone released a photo of their AR-15 rifle made up as a DeWalt nail gun.
 Personally, I love the originality behind it.
-As one forum poster observed, it should be a DeWalt ‘Tack Driver’.
+As one forum poster observed, maybe it should be called a DeWalt ‘Tack Driver’.

 When I originally posted this DeWalt AR-15 nail gun several years ago, I had no idea it would become such a popular post.
 It has actually become one of the most read pages on the GunsHolstersAndGear.com website.
 I still chuckle about how viral this photo has gone.

 Also, if you have not already done so, please read through the comments on this thread and join in on the discussion about this rifle.
 There is quite a bit of lively chatter regarding its status as an M16, M4 or AR15.
 Also, which version of which gun… for example: if it is an M4, is it an M4A2 or M4A3.
 I find it all humorous, and I hope you do as well.

 I’m curious: have you ever done anything like this to dress up your gun?
 Would you consider a Black & Decker paint scheme?
 How about a Chevy or Ford styling?
 The truth is a lot of people like to customize their firearms to give them a unique feel and flair.